 PIONEER DAYS 1840-1850

-The settlers arriving in the Mt.
-Vernon area during the 1840s were a hardy, ambitious folk in search of cheap land on which to establish their farms and village commercial interests.
+The settlers arriving in the Mount Vernon area during the 1840s were a hardy, ambitious folk in search of cheap land on which to establish their farms and village commercial interests.
 They stepped off their claims and within the one year period had built the cabins necessary to qualify for purchasing the $1.25 per acre land.
 These temporary log cabins usually measured 12 x 14 feet and were cut from the abundant local timber.
 Hinges were homemade leather thongs, the windows had no glass, and the stone fireplace was used for cooking as well as heat.

 It was not an easy existence for these pioneers but those who endured were rewarded.
 The land was some of the best in the world and produced enough to be sent by steamboat via Muscatine on the Cedar River to St. Louis on the Mississippi.1